 1. Only solution that replaces the old forms with the new forms throughout your Eloqua instance.
 Our solution does not only create a responsive form from the classic forms, but it also switches out the old form with the new responsive form wherever it was used.

 2. Over 1000 hours saved for forms.
-As per Oracle’s recommendation, if you were to convert 2000 forms and switch them out manually, our estimate is that it would take you over 1000 hours.
+As per Oracle’s recommendation, if you were to convert 2000 forms and switch them out manually, we estimate that it would take you over 1000 hours.
 Our application and service can accomplish this same task in under 100 hours.

 Ever since the initial announcement that classic forms were to be deprecated, portQii has understood the need to have the conversion on classic forms to responsive forms to be automated.
 To address this requirement portQii has developed an application and offers a service that automatically converts the forms with minimal user interaction.
 All that the users have to do is identify the forms (individual or by selecting a folder) that need to be converted and add it to the queue to be processed.
 The application takes over and starts the conversion process.

-With classic forms eventually expected to become readonly the transition period is expected to be rough, especially for those who continue to copy classic forms and update these forms going forward.
-As outlined above, the manual method for transitioning are immensely time consuming and leave a lot to be desired.
+With classic forms eventually expected to become read-only the transition period is expected to be rough, especially for those who continue to copy classic forms and update these forms going forward.
+As outlined above, the manual method for transitioning is immensely time-consuming and leaves a lot to be desired.

-portQii identifies the issues and proves it has the capability to make the transitioning to responsive forms a breeze.
+portQii identifies the issues and proves it can make the transitioning to responsive forms a breeze.
 The two services highlighted above will work together to ensure that the integrity of the assets as a whole is maintained during the transition, while also making sure that the entire process provides a complete end-to-end solution.

 portQii continues to work with its customers in developing a complete end-to-end solution around the governance and health of their customer’s Eloqua instances.
 Our advanced application platforms enable the conversion optimization of forms and other assets including landing pages and emails.
 Our applications and services not only eliminate system and process inefficiencies